 The MPCA works with partners to reduce emissions from these neighborhood sources of pollution:

 - Partners with Clean Air Minnesota to develop innovative approaches to reducing emissions.
-Learn more about the group and our projects on the Clean Air Minnesota website.

 - Partners with EPA to develop voluntary emissions reduction projects as part of the Particulate Matter and Ozone Advance Program.